 Their condo encompasses 1,200 square feet, lively pops of pink, orange and green, and a veritable palette of textures.
 According to Principal Designer, Linda Mazur, the homeowners didn’t have a specific design vision, but they knew they were looking for something a bit less conservative.
 Linda notes that designing this small space was all about embracing the unexpected.

 With her clients’ objective in mind, Linda formulated the color scheme, opting for a uniformed fusion of color and natural light.
 “In the kitchen, we kept everything very tone-on-tone,” says Linda.
 “Though the kitchen is very white, the beautiful marble backsplash not only becomes a focal point in this space, but also highlights some of the warm gray tones that have been used throughout the condo.”
 She continues, “It’s a small space that opens right into the main living space, and as such, we wanted to maintain a sense of cohesion in the design while still allowing each specific area to have its own personality.”

-In keeping with the bright and airy design of the home, Linda chose pure white for the kitchen to complement the light gray that she chose for the rest of the home, she opted for light gray.
+In keeping with the bright and airy design of the home, Linda chose pure white for the kitchen.
+For the rest of the home, she opted for light gray.
 “It’s very warm with a slight gray undertone and works as a lovely neutral, complementing the various colors, wood tones, and the white of the kitchen,” says Linda.

 Wood tones were generously incorporated throughout the space, at the request of the homeowners.
 “We designed a custom built-in wine bar for the dining area, which is great for entertaining but also provides a great storage solution for them,” says Linda.
 “This balanced beautifully with the custom barn door we had made in similar tones.”
 The custom wine bar and barn door are splurge items and the costs are countered by less expensive furnishings, accessories, and lighting.